Fuwn/Fuwn/README.md

-**MySQL Error:** 1064 - You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''' at line 42.
+**MySQL Error:** 1064 - You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'WHERE TABLE_NAME = 'fuwn'' at line 3.

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=rk400hlzn6yhdj7lcs3zsglko&cover_image=true&theme=novatorem)](https://github.com/kittinan/spotify-github-profile)